JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 ---

-Note that the *Questions* interface should only be completed when the prioritization begins.
+Note that the *Questions* interface should only be completed when the prioritisation begins.
 It is better to enable this second activity only after the Track change proposals are complete.

 ---